 In any traditional in-court proceeding that is conducted via video conference or telephone conference due to the exigent circumstances stemming from the COVID-19 outbreak, audio and video feeds will be available to the public and press to the extent practicable.
 Information detailing how to access any audio and/or video feed of court proceedings will be posted in the notice of setting on a case-by-case basis, and general information will be published on the district court's public web page.
 Members of the public and press are expected to mute their end of the line and to not disrupt proceedings in any way.
 All rules and prohibitions on the recording of proceedings remain in effect.
-See ILCD Local Rule 83.7.
+See CDIL-LR 83.7.

-In the event a defendant in a criminal case does not consent to the use of video conferencing or telephone conferencing under Sections 15002(b)(1-2) of the CARES Act, credentialed members of the press and public may attend such hearings in person at the discretion of the presiding judge.
+In the event a defendant in a criminal case does not consent to the use of video conferencing or telephone conferencing under Sections 15002(b)(1)-(2) of the CARES Act, credentialed members of the press and public may attend such hearings in person at the discretion of the presiding judge.
 Principal participants and the public and press may be physically segregated from each other, including utilizing multiple rooms, and video conferencing and/or telephone conferencing.
-Social distancing protocols will be required in all proceedings, and the number of in-person participants may be limited based on the capacity of the room and in consideration of CDC guidelines.
-Courtroom spectators are reminded that a shelter-in-place order has been ordered throughout the State of Illinois and that there are health and safety risks associated with attending an in-person court hearing.
+Social distancing and face covering protocols will be required in all proceedings, and the number of in-person participants may be limited based on the capacity of the room and in consideration of CDC guidelines.
+Courtroom spectators are reminded that there are health and safety risks associated with attending an in-person court hearing.

 The Court recognizes that the public and the press have a qualified First Amendment right of access to certain court proceedings and that the use of video conferencing and/or telephone conferencing may implicate that right.
-Nonetheless, for the reasons set forth herein, the Court finds that these revised procedures are necessitated by the emergency conditions caused by COVID-19 and must be implemented to prevent the spread of the COVID-19 virus.
-See Press-Enterprise Co. v.
-Superior Court, 478 U.S. 1, 9 (1986); Press-Enterprise Co. v.
+Nonetheless, for the reasons set forth herein, the Court finds that these revised procedures are necessitated by the emergency conditions caused by COVID-19 and must be implemented to prevent the spread of COVID-19.
+See Press-Enter.
+Co. v.
+Superior Court, 478 U.S. 1, 9 (1986); Press-Enter.
+Co. v.
 Superior Court, 464 U.S. 501, 510 (1984); Walton v.
 Briley, 361 F.3d 431, 433 (7th Cir.
 2004).